360incentives/eslint-config-react/README.md

 npm i 360incentives/eslint-config-react -D
 ```

-and in your root `.eslintrc` file add `react` to your list of extends (recommended that this is used in conjunction with the [baseline](https://github.com/360incentives/eslint-config-base) config file
+and in your root `.eslintrc` file add `react` to your list of extends (recommended that this is used in conjunction with the [eslint-config-base](https://github.com/360incentives/eslint-config-base) baseline config file)

 json style:
 ```json